BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 ## Using identifiers

-This section explains how your service should use the ReadyRemit *senderId* and *recipientIds* illustrated in the diagram.
+This section explains how your service can use the identifers illustrated in the diagram to transfer money.
 Because the implementation of this use case is evolving, details may change.

 ### senderId